jwalker343/my-dot-files/readme.md

 There are application preferences and mac preferences that have not yet been scripted out.
 This is where they are documented.

 # Theme
-Global Color Scheme is [Base16](https://github.com/chriskempson/base16) "Default Dark".
+Global Color Scheme is [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme).

 # Credit & Source
 Shamelessly stolen from various online sources including but not limited to: